7 Best Google Maps API Alternatives in 2026: The Complete Evaluation Guide

 What Stands Out

 Bing Maps migration path.
 With Bing Maps approaching sunset (Gen1 retirement scheduled for September 2026), Azure Maps is the natural migration path for organizations currently using Bing.
-Microsoft is actively investing in migration tooling and documentation.

 Considerations

-- Azure Maps is a solid platform but some features are still catching up to more specialized providers.
+Azure Maps is a solid platform but some features are still catching up to more specialized providers.
 Several G2 reviewers note that certain capabilities feel less mature compared to Google Maps or dedicated mapping platforms.
+No street view equivalent.
+Gen1 pricing is being retired in September 2026 - plan for Gen2 pricing if you are a new customer.
+The platform is best suited when you are already in the Azure ecosystem.
+On its own, it is less compelling than dedicated alternatives.
+For a deeper look, see our full guide to Azure Maps alternatives.

 6. OpenStreetMap + Leaflet - Best Free Open-Source Option